3dem/emhub/docs/installation/deploy_nginx.rst

     ssl_certificate_key "/opt/ssl/certssl/myemhub.key";

     # Increase the size of allowed file uploads
-    # (Useful in EMhub when uplading images for Project's Entries)
+    # (Useful in EMhub when uploading images for Project's Entries)
     client_max_body_size 16M;

 Moreover, we define two *locations* for the reverse proxy: